 Safety & Security

 Aaron Vanatta, School Police Officer/Safety & Security Coordinator

-In January 2015, the safety of our schools dramatically improved, the day the District hired Officer Aaron Vanatta.
-His belief that school safety begins with quality relationships between staff, students and their families creates a culture where safety is the responsibility of our entire school community, not simply faculty, staff and law enforcement.
+Officer Aaron Vanatta's belief that school safety begins with quality relationships between staff, students and their families creates a culture where safety is the responsibility of our entire school community, not simply faculty, staff and law enforcement.

 The Quaker Valley School District Police were recognized in 2017 when they received a "Model SRO Agency" award at the 27th Annual National School Safety Conference held by the National Association of School Resource Officers in Washington, DC.
 In 2019, Quaker Valley was chosen as "School Safety District of the Year" and also received the "Most Collaborative Safety Program" award at the Navigate Prepared Summer Safety Academy in Akron, Ohio.
 Our officers work tirelessly to keep our buildings safe, by incorporating programs to educate and mentor students in a caring and nurturing way.
 Students respect him, colleagues learn from him, and the community appreciates him.
 Not only is officer Vanatta the District’s police officer, he’s also a guest speaker in classrooms and acts as an informal counselor to help students, faculty, and staff with any concerns.
 He has implemented outreach programs, conducted assemblies, written grants, formed partnerships, led trainings, and formulated the District’s entire safety and security plan.